Horner syndromeOculosympathetic paresis

 The outcome depends on whether treatment of the cause is successful.

 There are no direct complications of Horner syndrome itself.
-However, there may be complications from the disease that caused Horner syndrome or from its treatment.
+But, there may be complications from the disease that caused Horner syndrome or from its treatment.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of Horner syndrome.
+Call your provider if you have symptoms of Horner syndrome.